 Donate A Car To Benefit Local Children

 This November, you can give back to your community by making a car donation to Wheels For Wishes, benefiting Make-A-Wish.
 The proceeds from auctioning or recycling your vehicle will be given to your local chapter of Make-A-Wish to help them grant more wishes in the coming year.
-Carcinoid tumors and other NETs rarely occur in children, but your donation will help Make-A-Wish reach kids facing other life threatening medical conditions including other types of cancer.
+Carcinoid tumors and other NETs rarely occur in children, but your donation will help Make-A-Wish reach kids facing other critical illnesses including other types of cancer.